xavier150/Make-Object-Shake/README.md

 </br>
 This addon use Driver to work so it is necessary to Run Phyton Scripts.
 If you want Python scripts to be executable every time you start Blender ppen User Preferences (Ctrl+Alt+U) and under File tick the checkbox Auto Run Python Scripts, Then click Save User Settings at the bottom.
 <img src="https://github.com/xavier150/Make-Object-Shake/blob/master/Tuto/InstallationScreen3.jpg" width="600">

+# Other
+If you want support me you can buy the addon on [gumroad](https://gumroad.com/l/Make-Object-Shake)